uthircloud/aws/WhitePapers/AWS-SecurityBestPractices/README.md

     - When a user signup for AWSHSM for Key management an AWSCloudHSM appliance is tagged to users VPC.
 It's users responsibility to manage Cryptographic domain of the AWSCloudHSM.
 It's a logical spce to manage Keys
     - AWS only responsible for managing health of the appliance.
 By which AWS don't have any control over user's key

+**Protecting Data at Rest on Amazon S3**
+  Permissions - Along with IAM user level authentication access S3 will provide object level permission to who can access which objects.
+  Versioning  - S3 versioning feature diabled by default.
+By enabling it we can keep the history of the changes from hard delete.
+  Replication - S3 will replicate all objects across all AZ's.
+This will help to aviod data loss in case of one AZ is down.But replication won't guarantee accidental deletion of objects.
+  Backup      - S3 will support backup of data in the form of Versioning and Replication.
+  Encryption–serverside - S3 will support server-side encyption of data.
+  Encryption–clientside - S3 will support client side encryption in which users will control encryption/decryption of data also management of the keys.